oar-team/kameleon/docs/source/getting_started.rst

 The first time it will take a while to finish the building process.
 But, Thanks to the :doc:`checkpoint` mechanism you can abort with ``Ctrl-c`` anytime during the build without problem.
-Everything steps is backup and if you start the build again, it will skip all the steps already done to restart at the very point you have just stopped.
+Every step is backed up and if you start the build again, it will skip all the steps already done to restart at the point you have just stopped.
 Moreover, if you change anything in the recipe Kameleon will know it (using recipe and steps hashes), so your next build will automatically restart at the right steps.
 Here is a good example: The first time you built your recipe you should have something like this::